ShaneHower/cards/README.md

                 break
 ```

 Now that I have two new dictionaries (count_numbers and count_suit) I can start checking for multiple occurence hands.
 To check for number duplicates I looped through the hand_numbers list.  the loop would check each value in hand_numbers and find the values of those entries in count_numbers.
-I then just put the different hand options through conditional statements to assign the hand_value (another empty list, this will become important later.
+I then just put the different hand options through conditional statements to assign the hand_value (another empty list, this will become important later).
 I did the same for the 'flush' condition.